antonyeagle/forallx-adl/readme.md

 * Chapter 4 (`forallx-adl-fol.tex`)
 * Chapter 5 (`forallx-adl-interpretations.tex`)
 * Chapter 6 (`forallx-adl-prooftfl.tex`)
-	* Do more to motivate understanding of making assumptions in the course of argument – a discussion about making and discharging assumptions in general.
-	* refine disjunction elim
-	* Modify negation rules to involve the derivation of an explicit contradiction *within* the scope of the assumption?
-Should we use DS for disjunction elimination?
+	*  Should we use DS for disjunction elimination?
-		* Con: both ideas destroy the nice feature of the rules that only one connective is used in any rule, which means that can be discussed separately from one another.
+		* Con: destroys the nice feature of the rules that only one connective is used in any rule, which means that can be discussed separately from one another.
 		* Pro: dispense with subproofs for disjunction elimination (proof by cases); elimation rule produces a constituent of original sentence, rather than some new 'C'.
-	* And maybe note some structural rules explicitly: e.g., that A, B ⊦ A ∧ B and A, B ⊦ B ∧ A$, etc.
 	* Give an official introduction to the idea of how to prove an argument in ND – i.e., how to apply the proof system after symbolisation of an argument.
 	* return to arguments introduced in §27 once we have all the rules.
-	* key ideas for §27 and §28, exercises for §28
 	* clean up exercises to make sure they only use the proper rules
 * Chapter 7 (`forallx-adl-prooffol.tex`)
+	- integrate barber
 * Backmatter
 * Everywhere
 	* Incorporate JO tutorial questions into text ch.
 6